phanakata/art_identification_using_CNN/README.md

 We provide codes for preprocessing purposes such as, resizing images and relabeling data.

-A simple jupyter notebook to preprocess images and generate binary numpy files are  avalaible in `models/convert_images_to_numpyFile.ipynb`
+1. A simple jupyter notebook to preprocess images and generate binary numpy files are  avalaible in `data/convert_images_to_numpy.ipynb`

-The helper functions can be found in the `tools/`
+2. The helper functions can be found in the `tools/`

-A python code to perform classification with TensorFlow is avalaible in `models/CNN_classifer.ipynb`
+3. A python code to perform classification with TensorFlow is avalaible in `models/CNN_classifer.ipynb` (to be added soon)

 This package is still under development and more features will be added.